jofas/blog/content/002-first-time-running/index.md

 Even the pain in my legs and lungs felt good.
 A warm and tingly sensation started to arise underneath the cramps as my muscles started to relax.
-I was happy and even when *L* returned shortly after, as flamboyant as ever and not exhausted at all from running twice the distance that nearly broke me, I couldn't stop smiling.
+I was happy and even when *L* returned shortly after&mdash;as flamboyant as ever and not exhausted at all from running twice the distance that nearly broke me&mdash;I couldn't stop smiling.
 My hurting ego, very much displeased with my performance, was unable to subdue my state of exuberance.
 Alas, the feeling didn't last.